 What Are the Long-Term Effects of Cerebral Palsy?

 While some cerebral palsy patients have minor symptoms, others can have severe effects that last for their entire life.
 Through therapy and medical treatments, your child’s long-term symptoms can be lessened.
-These include:

 - Difficulty walking